-Currently, since we are in a pandemic, you’ll also want to want to avoid stepping on indoor health and safety guidance.
+After our experience in the pandemic, you’ll also want to observe indoor health and safety guidance when possible.
 So I advise that you to read the CDC Considerations For Events & Gatherings, and do the following to keep your guests safe:

-- Limit your guests to 25-50% of the capacity of the space
+- Limit guests based on the capacity of the space

-- Set up table seating that is spaced out by 6 feet of distance for small groups
+- Make seating available that is spaced out by 6 feet of distance for groups

 - Provide sanitization stations (put bottles of hand sanitizer everywhere, it’s no biggie)

-Finally, I’ll state the obvious, make that your guests are of legal drinking age.
-This should go hand in hand with your “strict guestlist policy.”
+Finally, I’ll state the obvious, make sure that your guests are of legal drinking age.
+This should go hand in hand with your “strict guest list policy.”

 And be sure to hop on my email list below for get blog updates and invitations to my future events and parties!